Rev. June Boutwell

 Director of Communications

 Don has been involved in church life since a youngster growing up in New Jersey.
 He was very active in his local church youth group in junior and senior high school, participated in many church committees, was twice a youth delegate to Annual Conference, and was a summer counselor at a church camp.
 As an adult Don has been a youth leader at churches in Maryland and Georgia, led small group Bible studies, taught Sunday School, played trumpet with the brass ensemble, and served on countless committees.
 He currently is the Communications Minister for Kirkwood UCC in Atlanta.
 Don has a Bachelor of Architecture degree from the University of Oklahoma and is a licensed architect.
 He’s been a Project Management Professional (PMP) with technology companies for over 20 years.
-Don is married to James Harris and is the father of Emma.
+Don is married to James Harris (a Member-in-Discernment with the UCC) and is the father of Emma.